MicrosoftDocs/sql-docs/docs/relational-databases/query-processing-architecture-guide.md

 The illustration shows a Query Optimizer plan executed with a degree of parallelism equal to 4 and involving a two-table join.

-The parallel plan contains three `Parallelism` operators.
-Both the `Index Seek` operator of the `o_datkey_ptr` index and the `Index Scan` operator of the `l_order_dates_idx` index are performed in parallel.
+The parallel plan contains three parallelism operators.
+Both the Index Seek operator of the `o_datkey_ptr` index and the Index Scan operator of the `l_order_dates_idx` index are performed in parallel.
 This produces several exclusive streams.
-This can be determined from the nearest Parallelism operators above the `Index Scan` and `Index Seek` operators, respectively.
+This can be determined from the nearest Parallelism operators above the Index Scan and Index Seek operators, respectively.
 Both are repartitioning the type of exchange.
 That is, they are just reshuffling data among the streams and producing the same number of streams on their output as they have on their input.
 This number of streams is equal to the degree of parallelism.

-The `Parallelism `operator above the `l_order_dates_idx` `Index Scan` operator is repartitioning its input streams using the value of `L_ORDERKEY` as a key.
+The parallelism operator above the `l_order_dates_idx` Index Scan operator is repartitioning its input streams using the value of `L_ORDERKEY` as a key.
 In this way, the same values of `L_ORDERKEY` end up in the same output stream.
-At the same time, output streams maintain the order on the `L_ORDERKEY` column to meet the input requirement of the `Merge Join` operator.
+At the same time, output streams maintain the order on the `L_ORDERKEY` column to meet the input requirement of the Merge Join operator.

-The `Parallelism` operator above the `Index Seek` operator is repartitioning its input streams using the value of `O_ORDERKEY`.
-Because its input is not sorted on the `O_ORDERKEY` column values and this is the join column in the `Merge Join` operator, the Sort operator between the `Parallelism` and `Merge Join` operators make sure that the input is sorted for the `Merge Join` operator on the join columns.
-The `Sort` operator, like the `Merge Join` operator, is performed in parallel.
+The parallelism operator above the Index Seek operator is repartitioning its input streams using the value of `O_ORDERKEY`.
+Because its input is not sorted on the `O_ORDERKEY` column values and this is the join column in the `Merge Join` operator, the Sort operator between the parallelism and Merge Join operators make sure that the input is sorted for the `Merge Join` operator on the join columns.
+The `Sort` operator, like the Merge Join operator, is performed in parallel.

-The topmost `Parallelism` operator gathers results from several streams into a single stream.
-Partial aggregations performed by the `Stream Aggregate` operator below the `Parallelism` operator are then accumulated into a single `SUM` value for each different value of the `O_ORDERPRIORITY` in the `Stream Aggregate` operator above the `Parallelism` operator.
+The topmost parallelism operator gathers results from several streams into a single stream.
+Partial aggregations performed by the Stream Aggregate operator below the parallelism operator are then accumulated into a single `SUM` value for each different value of the `O_ORDERPRIORITY` in the Stream Aggregate operator above the parallelism operator.
 Because this plan has two exchange segments, with degree of parallelism equal to 4, it uses eight threads.

 ### Parallel Index Operations

 The query plans built for the index operations that create or rebuild an index, or drop a clustered index, allow for parallel, multi-threaded operations on computers that have multiple microprocessors.

 > [!NOTE]
-> Parallel index operations are only available in [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] 2008 Enterprise.
+> Parallel index operations are only available in Enterprise Edition, starting with [!INCLUDE[ssKatmai](../includes/ssKatmai-md.md)].

 [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] uses the same algorithms to determine the degree of parallelism (the total number of separate threads to run) for index operations as it does for other queries.
 The maximum degree of parallelism for an index operation is subject to the [max degree of parallelism](../database-engine/configure-windows/configure-the-max-degree-of-parallelism-server-configuration-option.md) server configuration option.
 You can override the max degree of parallelism value for individual index operations by setting the MAXDOP index option in the CREATE INDEX, ALTER INDEX, DROP INDEX, and ALTER TABLE statements.

-When the Database Engine builds an index execution plan, the number of parallel operations is set to the lowest value from among the following:
+When the [!INCLUDE[ssDEnoversion](../includes/ssdenoversion-md.md)] builds an index execution plan, the number of parallel operations is set to the lowest value from among the following:

 * The number of microprocessors, or CPUs in the computer.
 * The number specified in the max degree of parallelism server configuration option.
 * The number of CPUs not already over a threshold of work performed for [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] threads.

 For example, on a computer that has eight CPUs, but where max degree of parallelism is set to 6, no more than six parallel threads are generated for an index operation.
 If five of the CPUs in the computer exceed the threshold of [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] work when an index execution plan is built, the execution plan specifies only three parallel threads.